adon-cloudcannon/landing-page-test/src/collections/posts/2021-11-12-sparking-joy-ui-improvements.md

             energy to open the covers and see how the pixels were looking.
-We expected to find a little dust and tangled wires — not because we were doing bad things, but rather because we knew we accumulated a bit of design debt over the last few years.&nbsp;
+We expected to find a little dust and tangled wires — not because we were doing bad things, but rather because we knew we accumulated a bit of design debt over the last few years.

             The UI updates from our review will be rolled out next week.
-There’s (hopefully) nothing scary ahead, but going into this project we had a few goals:&nbsp;
+There’s (hopefully) nothing scary ahead, but going into this project we had a few goals:
         col: '1'
     -
         _bookshop_name: heading-and-text
         heading: Our goals
         content_markdown: >-
-            * To align our brand across our Marketing, Documentation sites, and app.&nbsp;
+            * To align our brand across our Marketing, Documentation sites, and app.

             * To make UI improvements to our components in the Visual Editor and Data Editor, setting them up to look as world-class as they function.

-            * To identify and scope UX improvements in our components.&nbsp;
+            * To identify and scope UX improvements in our components.

             * To build a sticker sheet for all of our components.
 (This last one is an internal feature for our team, and will make it that much